awsdocs/amazon-s3-userguide/doc_source/specifying-s3-encryption.md

 ------
 #### [ PHP ]

-This topic shows how to use classes from version 3 of the AWS SDK for PHP to add server\-side encryption to objects that you upload to Amazon Simple Storage Service \(Amazon S3\)\.
+This topic shows how to use classes from version 3 of the AWS SDK for PHP to add SSE\-S3 to objects that you upload to Amazon S3\.
 It assumes that you are already following the instructions for [Using the AWS SDK for PHP and Running PHP Examples](UsingTheMPphpAPI.md) and have the AWS SDK for PHP properly installed\.

 To upload an object to Amazon S3, use the [Aws\\S3\\S3Client::putObject\(\)](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-s3-2006-03-01.html#putobject) method\.
 To add the `x-amz-server-side-encryption` request header to your upload request, specify the `ServerSideEncryption` parameter with the value `AES256`, as shown in the following code example\.
 For information about server\-side encryption requests, see [Using the REST API](#SSEUsingRESTAPI)\.